16 Must know facts of vanlife

 Last but not least, parking overnight in a dedicated motorhome area where authorities and locals can’t complain is always the best option.

 However, we see so many vanlife vans not using Aires or campsites, instead choosing to park away from the authorised area.
 Usually these are non-self contained vans without the room for a toilet.
 Sure enough, you’ll spot the occupants peeing in the bushes the next morning whilst brushing their teeth over the ground and bathing in nearby water – be it the sea, river or lake!

 So the heat is on, picture the scene.
 It’s Summer in a hot Europe or any other part of the world.
 The windows are down, the roof vents open and doors flung back.
 Then, a plume of dust fills the air from a gust of wind or a passing car.
 Quickly, it rises from the unsealed road, gravel parking spot or even parched campsite!

 It’s now you wish you hadn’t just spent money at the laundry, washing the fresh cotton linen bedding that morning.
-Worse still, not covering up the light cream upholstery.
-That looked so good on display in the show room or glossy pic when you chose the colour scheme.
+Worse still, not covering up the light cream upholstery, that looked so good on display in the show room.

 Your living in a tin box, not much bigger than an average sized spare bedroom.
-Sharing the smallest of spaces together 24/7.
+Sharing the smallest of spaces together 24/7 can become difficult.